 For the purposes of this annex,

-2.1.
-“The automated driving system” or “the system” means a “Higher-Level Electronic Control” system and its electronic control system(s) that provide the automated driving function(s) regulated by this Regulation (ALKS).
-This also includes any transmission links to or from other systems that are outside the scope of this Regulation that acts on the function to which this Regulation applies.
+2.1. “ “The system” means a “Higher-Level Electronic Control” system and its electronic control system(s) that provide the automated driving function.
+This also includes any transmission links to or from other systems that are outside the scope of this Regulation that acts on the automated lane keeping function.

 2.2.
 “Safety Concept” is a description of the measures designed into the system, for example within the electronic units, so that the vehicle operates in such a way that it is free of unreasonable safety risks to the driver, passengers and other road users under faults and non-fault conditions.
 The possibility of a fallback to partial operation or even to a back-up system for vital vehicle functions shall be a part of the safety concept.

 2.3.
-“Electronic control system” means a combination of units, designed to co-operate in the production of the stated automated driving function by electronic data processing.
+“Electronic control system” means a combination of units, designed to co-operate in the production of the stated automated lane keeping function by electronic data processing.
 Such systems, commonly controlled by software, are built from discrete functional components such as sensors, electronic control units and actuators and connected by transmission links.
 They may include mechanical, electro-pneumatic or electro-hydraulic elements.

 2.4.
 “Higher-Level Electronic Control” systems are those which employ processing and/or sensing provisions to realize the dynamic driving task.